Concordium/concordium-dapp-examples/compliant-reward-distribution/README.md

 ADMIN_ACCOUNT="4dT5vPrnnpwVrXZgmYLtHrDLvBYhtzheaK4fDWbJewqRCGQKWz" CONCORDIUM_NODE="https://grpc.mainnet.concordium.software:20000" docker-compose up
 ```

-You might need to run above command twice, if the postgres database container is too slow
+You might need to run the above command twice, if the postgres database container is too slow
-to be set up for the first time and as a result the `indexer/server` throwing an error because
+to be set up for the first time and as a result the indexer or server throw an error because
 they are already trying to connect.
 Stopping the command and re-running the command will load
 the already setup postgres database container.